If you provide entertainment benefits to your employees, your company may be taxed on the value of such perks.

-If your company is based across separate departments or locations, it is perfectly acceptable to hold separate functions under the same rules.
+- If your company is based across separate departments or locations, you can hold separate functions under the same rules.

 What if the event exceeds the £150/head threshold?

-If the social event in question (or total of the annual cost of events) exceeds £150 per head – even by just £1, or it is not open to all employees, then these costs are not eligible to take advantage of this HMRC exemption.
+If the social event (or the total annual cost of events) exceeds £150 per head – even by just £1, then the cost is not tax-deductible.

 What about multiple events?